Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 40-point total in four of seven games (57.1%) this season.
+- Pittsburgh and its opponents have gone over the current 39-point total in five of seven games (71.4%) this season.

-- Chicago and its opponents have combined to score more than 40 points in four of nine games this season.
+- The 44.7 points per game these two squads have allowed to opponents this season are 5.7 more than the 39 total in this contest.

-- This contest's total is 4.7 points lower than the 44.7 these two squads combine to give up per game in 2020.

-- The average total in Steelers games this season is 43.9, 3.9 points more than Monday's over/under of 40.
+- The average total in Steelers games this season is 43.9, 4.9 points more than Monday's total of 39.

-- The 44.3 PPG average total in Bears games this season is 4.3 points more than this game's over/under.
+- The 39-point over/under for this game is 5.3 points below the 44.3 points per game average total in Bears games this season.

 Steelers stats and trends